Terms of Service

 4. ACCEPTABLE USE

 4.1 Permitted Uses.
-You may use Soundvia to discover, listen to, and share music; upload original music you own or have rights to; and interact with other users in accordance with these Terms.
+You may use Soundvia to discover, listen to, and share music; upload original music you own or have rights to; post comments and participate in discussions; submit or edit lyrics; participate in Party Sessions; send Direct Messages; interact with other users in accordance with these Terms; and access the public API through a registered Developer App.

 4.2 Prohibited Conduct.
-You agree not to: (a) upload, transmit, or share Content that infringes any copyright, trademark, trade secret, right of publicity, or other intellectual property or proprietary right; (b) upload Content that is unlawful, harassing, defamatory, obscene, pornographic, threatening, abusive, or otherwise objectionable; (c) impersonate any person or entity, or falsely state or otherwise misrepresent your affiliation with a person or entity; (d) use bots, scripts, automated tools, streaming farms, or other means to artificially inflate stream counts, follower counts, bump usage, or any other Platform metrics; (e) attempt to gain unauthorized access to any part of the Platform, its servers, or any connected systems; (f) interfere with or disrupt the integrity or performance of the Platform; (g) reverse-engineer, decompile, or disassemble any part of the Platform; (h) scrape, crawl, or otherwise systematically extract data from the Platform without our prior written consent; (i) upload malware, viruses, ransomware, or any other malicious code; (j) upload deceptive metadata or materially misleading identity information, including false ISRC codes, false UPC codes, or false artist credits; (k) use the Platform for any commercial purpose not expressly authorized in these Terms or a separate written agreement with us; (l) circumvent geographic access restrictions applied by the Platform; (m) abuse the track Bump system, including using multiple accounts to exceed bump limits or bumping tracks you do not own; (n) sell, transfer, or exchange Invite Codes for monetary or non-monetary consideration; (o) falsely accept or submit Secondary Artist credit on a track you have not contributed to, or falsely submit a Secondary Artist credit attributing contributions to a third party without their knowledge.
+You agree not to: (a) upload, transmit, or share Content that infringes any copyright, trademark, trade secret, right of publicity, or other intellectual property or proprietary right; (b) upload Content that is unlawful, harassing, defamatory, obscene, pornographic, threatening, abusive, or otherwise objectionable; (c) impersonate any person or entity, or falsely state or otherwise misrepresent your affiliation with a person or entity; (d) use bots, scripts, automated tools, streaming farms, or other means to artificially inflate stream counts, follower counts, bump usage, or any other Platform metrics; (e) attempt to gain unauthorized access to any part of the Platform, its servers, or any connected systems; (f) interfere with or disrupt the integrity or performance of the Platform; (g) reverse-engineer, decompile, or disassemble any part of the Platform; (h) scrape, crawl, or otherwise systematically extract data from the Platform without our prior written consent or without using a registered Developer App and a valid API token in accordance with Section 17; (i) upload malware, viruses, ransomware, or any other malicious code; (j) upload deceptive metadata or materially misleading identity information, including false ISRC codes, false UPC codes, or false artist credits; (k) use the Platform for any commercial purpose not expressly authorized in these Terms or a separate written agreement with us; (l) circumvent geographic access restrictions applied by the Platform; (m) abuse the track Bump system, including using multiple accounts to exceed bump limits or bumping tracks you do not own; (n) sell, transfer, or exchange Invite Codes for monetary or non-monetary consideration; (o) falsely accept or submit Secondary Artist credit on a track you have not contributed to, or falsely submit a Secondary Artist credit attributing contributions to a third party without their knowledge; (p) post Comments that are harassing, threatening, defamatory, obscene, or that constitute spam or coordinated abuse; (q) use the @mention feature in Comments to harass, spam, or send unsolicited messages to other users; (r) submit false, plagiarised, or deliberately inaccurate lyrics for any track through the Community Lyrics system; (s) use the Lyric Video Export feature to create, distribute, or monetise content in violation of any third party's rights, or in any manner that exceeds the personal, non-commercial use described in Section 5B; (t) use Party Sessions to coordinate stream manipulation or to broadcast content you do not have the rights to share; (u) send unsolicited, harassing, or abusive Direct Messages or circumvent another user's messaging privacy settings; (v) use a Developer App to abuse the API, extract data at scale beyond your authorised rate limits, or build products that violate these Terms; (w) inject malicious, deceptive, or unsafe content into the Profile Customisation custom CSS field; (w1) use Cherry Select to submit unlawful, abusive, infringing, or automated spam prompts, or to attempt prompt-injection or model abuse intended to bypass Platform safety controls; (x) upload, distribute, or otherwise make available fully AI-generated music on the Platform; (y) upload tracks where core musical elements are AI-generated, including but not limited to AI-generated lead vocals or AI-generated instrumental beats as the primary creative source; (z) use AI to clone, imitate, or synthesise the identifiable voice of a real artist, performer, or other individual without documented prior permission from that person (or their authorised rights holder); (aa) fail to accurately disclose material AI assistance in track metadata or track description, or provide false, misleading, hidden, or intentionally incomplete AI-use disclosures.

 5. USER CONTENT AND INTELLECTUAL PROPERTY